MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-guide.md

 - **Message**: `Managed identity credential is not supported in this version ('%version;') of Self Hosted Integration Runtime.`

-- **Recommendation**: Check the supported version and upgrade the integration runtime to a higher version.
+- **Recommendation**: Check the supported version and upgrade the Data Factory runtime to a higher version.

 #### Error code: 20551

-- **Message**: `The format settings are missing in dataset %dataSetName;.`
+- **Message**: `The format settings are missing in data %dataName;.`

-- **Cause**: The dataset type is Binary, which isn't supported.
+- **Cause**: The data type is Binary, which isn't supported.

-- **Recommendation**: Use the DelimitedText, Json, Avro, Orc, or Parquet dataset instead.
+- **Recommendation**: Use the DelimitedText, Json, Avro, Orc, or Parquet data instead.

-- **Cause**: For the file storage, the format settings are missing in the dataset.
+- **Cause**: For the file storage, the format settings are missing in the data.

-- **Recommendation**: Deselect the "Binary copy" in the dataset, and set correct format settings.
+- **Recommendation**: Deselect the "Binary copy" in the data, and set correct format settings.

 #### Error code: 20552